AdaCore/spark2014/docs/lrm/source/packages.rst

                    visible then Global and Depends aspects shall consistently denote one of them

 #.
-In a public package specification entities that are Part_Of an
-   encapsulating state abstraction shall not be denoted; such entities may be represented by denoting their encapsulating state abstraction which is not Part_Of a more visible state abstraction.
-   [This rule is applied recursively, if an entity is Part_Of a state abstraction which is itself Part_Of another encapsulating state abstraction, then it must be represented by the encapsulating state abstraction].
-The exclusion to this rule is that for private parts of a package given below.
+The ``constituents`` of a state abstraction not declared in a given
+   package may only be used in an aspect specification in the given package where the refinement of the state abstraction is visible.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR entities in public package specifications that are Part_Of encapsulating states must not be denoted
+      :Trace Unit: FE 7.2.3 LR The ``constituents`` of a state abstraction not declared in a given package may only be used in an aspect specification in the given package where the refinement of the state abstraction is visible.

 #.
-In the private part of a package a state abstraction declared by the
+In a package which declares a state abstraction which is Part_Of an
-   package shall not be denoted other than for specifying it as the encapsulating state in the Part_Of indicator.
-The state abstraction's ``constituents`` declared in the private part shall be denoted.
+   encapsulating state abstraction aspect specifications may denote the local state abstraction rather than the encapsulating one if the entity with the aspect specification only reads or updates the local state abstraction and not other parts of the encapsulating state.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR a package's state abstraction cannot be denoted in its private part except for specifying a Part_Of indicator

-#.
-In the body of a package, a state abstraction whose refinement is visible
-   shall not be denoted except as an encapsulating state in a Part_Of indicator.
-   Only its ``constituents`` may be denoted.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR when the refinement is visible, the state abstraction cannot be denoted except as an encapsulating state in a Part_Of indicator

-#.
-Within a package body where a state abstraction is visible, its
-   refinement is not visible, but one or more of its ``constituents`` are visible, then the following rules apply:

-   * either the state abstraction or its ``constituents`` may be denoted but not within the same Global aspect or Depends aspect.
-The denotation must also be consistent between the Global and Depends aspects of a subprogram.

-   * a state abstraction denoted in a Global or Depends aspect is not refined into its constituents in a Refined_Global or Refined_Depends aspect [because the refinement of the state abstraction is not visible].

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR in a package body, when a state abstraction and some of its constituents are visible but the refinement is not then both the Global and Depends aspects have to consistently mention either of the two
+      :Trace Unit: FE 7.2.3 LR In a package which declares a state abstraction which is Part_Of an encapsulating state abstraction aspect specifications may denote the local state abstraction rather than the encapsulating one if the entity with the aspect specification only reads or updates the local state abstraction and not other parts of the encapsulating state.

 .. centered:: *Verification Rules*

 #.
-In a package body of a public child when a state abstraction is
+In a package where a state abstraction not declared in the package
-   visible, its refinement is not but one or more of its constituents are visible then if a subprogram declared in the visible part of the package, directly or indirectly:
+   is visible, its refinement is not visible, but one or more of its ``constituents`` are visible then, if a subprogram declared in the visible part of the package directly or indirectly

-   * reads a ``constituent`` of a state abstraction then, this shall be regarded as a read of the most visible encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state in the Global and Depends aspects of the subprogram; or
+   * reads a ``constituent`` of the state abstraction this shall be regarded as a read of the encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction in the Global and Depends aspects of the subprogram declaration; or

-   * updates a ``constituent`` of a state abstraction then, this shall be regarded as an update of the most visible encapsulation state abstraction of the ``constituent`` and shall be represented by this encapsulating state with a ``mode_selector`` of In_Out in the Global aspect of the subprogram and as both an ``input`` and an ``output`` in the Depends aspect of the subprogram.
+   * updates a ``constituent`` of the state abstraction then, this shall be regarded as an update of the encapsulation state abstraction of the ``constituent`` and shall be represented by this encapsulating state abstraction and shall have a ``mode_selector`` of In_Out in the Global aspect of the subprogram and appear as both an ``input`` and an ``output`` in the Depends aspect of the subprogram declaration.
 [The reason for this is that it is not known whether the entire state abstraction is updated or only some of its constituents.]

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 VR public children which see a state abstraction and some of its constituents but not its refinement, may either read the most visible encapsulating state abstraction or update it.
-These children must reference this most visible encapsulating state abstraction in their Global and Depends aspects.
+      :Trace Unit: FE 7.2.3 VR In a package which sees a state abstraction and some of its constituents but not its refinement, a subprogram which is declared in the visible part of the package that reads or updates a constituent must refer to its encapsulating state in the Global and Depends aspects of its declaration rather than the constituent.
+If the subprogram updates the
+                   constituent then its encapsulating state
+                   abstraction must appear with a mode selector of In_Out in the Global aspect of its declaration and as both an input and an output in its Depends aspect.

 .. centered:: **Examples**